 The Diagnosis Of Patients

-In conjunction with discussion with the patient, psychiatrists can use medical laboratory and psychological tests to provide a clear picture of the patient’s mental and physical status.
+In conjunction with discussion and detailed exploration with the patient, psychiatrists can use medical laboratory and psychological tests to provide a clear picture of the patient’s mental and physical status.
 They are academically and professionally prepared to understand the complex relationship between emotional and other medical conditions, genetic makeup, and family history, analyze medical and psychological data, diagnose patients, and collaborate with them to develop treatment plans.

 Psychological disorders can be diagnosed based on various criteria, including descriptions, symptoms, and other measurements outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).